arvindmehra/arvindmehra.github.io/README 2.md

 ### Dependencies

-Gravity uses Jekyll and it's built-in SCSS compiler for the associated CSS, so the first thing you'll need is Jekyll itself:
+Arvind Mehra uses Jekyll and it's built-in SCSS compiler for the associated CSS, so the first thing you'll need is Jekyll itself:

 ```bash
 $ gem install jekyll